-The CueCore2 can interact with the outside world;
+The CueCore3 can interact with the outside world;

-Another option is integrating the CueCore2 with other systems, by using the various protocols it can receive to trigger its functionality.
-The Show Control page (See figure 9.1) enables this kind of programming to be made.
+Another option is integrating the CueCore3 with other systems, by using the various protocols it can receive to trigger its functionality.
+The Show Control page (See figure 10.1) enables this kind of programming to be made.

-Figure 9.1: Show Control page
+Figure 10.1: Show Control page

 The Show Control page presents a system of actions.
-A signal that the CueCore2 should to respond to or perhaps convert into some other signal, needs to be expressed in an action.
-Before programming actions please consider the show control structure in figure 9.2.
+A signal that the CueCore3 should to respond to or perhaps convert into some other signal, needs to be expressed in an action.
+Before programming actions please consider the show control structure in figure 10.2.

-The CueCore2 is capable of listening to various protocols.
-These available protocols are listed in Sources, however, the CueCore2 can only actively listen to 8 protocols at once.
+The CueCore3 is capable of listening to various protocols.
+These available protocols are listed in Sources, however, the CueCore3 can only actively listen to 8 protocols at once.
 The active protocols are listed in Actionlists.
 Each actionlist can contain actions.
 Within a protocol/source each individual signal requires its own action.
 For example, when listening to channel 1 and 2 on the incoming DMX, the DMX actionlist needs two actions; one for each channel.

-Figure 9.2: Show Control structure
+Figure 10.2: Show Control structure

 Inside the action we define the trigger and tasks.
 The trigger specifies for which signal to filter.
 In the above DMX example the trigger would be set to 'channel 1' and 'channel 2' respectively.
-The tasks determine what the CueCore2 will do when this action is triggered.
+The tasks determine what the CueCore3 will do when this action is triggered.
 Several tasks can be placed in the action.
-There are tasks available for a wide range of CueCore2 features and external protocols.
-Task types are detailed in Appendix B on page 105.
+There are tasks available for a wide range of CueCore3 features and external protocols.
+Task types are detailed in Appendix B on page 114.

-Please consult the API appendix on page 116 before implementing incoming OSC or UDP messages; the API already exposes typical functionality through OSC and UDP and therefor it might not be necessary to implement custom messages.
+Please consult the API appendix on page 127 before implementing incoming OSC or UDP messages; the API already exposes typical functionality through OSC and UDP and therefor it might not be necessary to implement custom messages.

-9.1 Sources and Actionlists
+10.1 Sources and Actionlists

-The Sources listing presents all protocols that the CueCore2 is capable of receiving.
+The Sources listing presents all protocols that the CueCore3 is capable of receiving.
 It also includes internal features that can create events that can be used for triggering actions, such as the calendar-scheduler.
 These sources are available, however, they will only be actively listened to once moved to the action-list table.

-GPI GPI port activity

-MIDI Incoming MIDI messages

-UDP Incoming UDP network messages

-TCP Incoming TCP network messages

-OSC Incoming OSC network message

-DMX Input | DMX received on one or more of the DMX ports (switch port to input in the settings page)

-Art-Net Incoming Art-Net DMX data sACN Incoming sACN DMX data the Settings page.
+UDP Incoming UDP network messages TCP Incoming TCP network messages OSC Incoming OSC network message DMX Input DMX received on one or more of the DMX ports (switch port to input in the settings page) Art-Net Incoming Art-Net DMX data sACN Incoming sACN DMX data Timecode Timecode signal, specify the incoming timecode protocol on the Settings page.

-Timecode Timecode signal, specify the incoming timecode protocol on be chosen such as buttons and sliders, colour picker etc. The order of the actions will control the arrangement in Kiosc.

 Kiosc Triggers from Kiosc.
-For each Action various controls can timespan.

-Scheduler Triggers based on time, date, weekdays, sunrise, sunset &

-Playback Events generated by the playbacks

-Randomiser | The randomiser can generate a random number

-System Events such as 'Start up'

-Variable The Variable source works in combination with the variable task (For more information about the Variable task please refer to Task Types).
+For each Action various controls can be chosen such as buttons and sliders, colour picker etc. The order of the actions will control the arrangement in Kiosc.
+Scheduler Triggers based on time, date, weekdays, sunrise, sunset & timespan.
+Playback Events generated by the playbacks Randomiser The randomiser can generate a random number System Events such as 'Start up' Variable The Variable source works in combination with the variable task (For more information about the Variable task please refer to Task Types).
 The Variable task will set a value of which an enabled actionlist type with Variable as Source will use as a trigger.
-The CueCore2 will keep the values of the 10 variables even after shut down so long as the RTC battery is not empty.

-Timer There are 4 internal timers in the CueCore2.
+The CueCore3 will keep the values of the 10 variables even after shut down so long as the RTC battery is not empty.
+Timer There are 4 internal timers in the CueCore3.
 An event will be raised when a timer expires.
 Timers are set and activated by the Timer tasks.
 Actionlist Gives an event when an actionlist is enabled or disabled.

-User List 1-4 | These actionlists will never trigger an event, however, they are useful for advanced programming.
+These actionlists will never trigger an event, however, they User List 1-4 are useful for advanced programming.